TrafficClaw: A Generalizable LLM Agent in the Unified Physical Environment for Urban Traffic Control: Generalizable Traffic Control Agent

 \subsubsection{Executable Spatiotemporal Analytics}

-To enable system-level traffic control in a unified urban environment, the agent must reason about (1) where congestion or inefficiency arises, (2) how it evolves over time, and (3) how subsystem-level interventions impact overall performance.
-This is challenging for fixed pipelines or predefined feature encoders, as urban traffic exhibits strong coupling and heterogeneity: different subsystems follow distinct spatial structures, temporal dynamics, and operational objectives.
-As a result, isolated task-specific representations cannot capture how traffic states, demand, and interventions propagate across space and time.
-We therefore formulate decision-making as an executable spatiotemporal reasoning loop, in which the agent generates and executes flexible, composable analytical code over shared traffic states.
-This process enables iterative diagnosis, evidence accumulation, and action derivation within a unified analytical interface, ensuring consistent reasoning and coordinated decision-making across heterogeneous subsystems and objectives.
+To enable system-level traffic control, the agent needs to reason about (1) where inefficiencies emerge, (2) how they evolve over time, and (3) how local interventions affect system-level efficiency.
+Since predefined pipelines cannot adequately model heterogeneous dynamics and unseen scenarios, we formulate decision-making as an executable reasoning loop that generates and executes code for analytical modeling.
+This process produces structured diagnostics of coupled traffic dynamics through a unified analytical interface, enabling coherent cross-subsystem reasoning and coordinated decision-making.

 Given $\mathcal{O}_{1:t}$ and $\mathcal{T}'$, the agent first generates and executes analytical code over the observed spatiotemporal traffic data.
-Concretely, the agent constructs a set of composable analytical operators, including: (1) \emph{spatial analysis} $\Phi_{\mathrm{space}}(\cdot)$, which captures network topology and spatial dependencies; (2) \emph{temporal analysis} $\Phi_{\mathrm{time}}(\cdot)$, which extracts dynamic patterns from traffic evolution; and (3) \emph{cross-subsystem analysis} $\Phi_{\mathrm{cross}}(\cdot)$, which characterizes how local states and interventions propagate across subsystems through the shared physical environment.
-Rather than relying on a fixed pipeline, the agent implements the required operators based on the task objectives and observed traffic dynamics.
-Formally,
+Concretely, the agent is instructed to generate executable code for analytical modeling, including: (1) \emph{spatial modeling} $\Phi_{\mathrm{space}}(\cdot)$ captures network topology and spatial dependencies; (2) \emph{temporal modeling} $\Phi_{\mathrm{time}}(\cdot)$ extracts dynamic patterns from traffic evolution; and (3) \emph{cross-subsystem modeling} $\Phi_{\mathrm{cross}}(\cdot)$ characterizes how local interventions propagate across subsystems.
+Rather than relying on a fixed pipeline, the agent implements the required analytics based on the task objectives and observed dynamics: